alexeyev/abae-pytorch/README.md

 ```
 And run

-**TODO**: running with hydra params example is in progress
 ```
-usage: main.py ...
+python main.py model.aspects_number=35 data.path=$DATA_NAME.json.txt model.log_progress_steps=1000
 ```

-For a working example of a whole pipeline please refer to `example_run.sh`
+Please see all passable params in the `configs/` directory.
+For a working example of a whole pipeline
+please refer to `example_run.sh`

 I acknowledge the implementation is raw, code modification requests and issues are welcome.